eallion/eallion.com/example/links.en.md

 <div class="greyQuote">
     <blockquote>
-        My Friends Links. 🔗My Friends Links. 🔗Please send an email or submit a PR on GitHub.
+        My Friends Links. 🔗Please send an email or submit a PR on GitHub.
     </blockquote>
 </div>